swiftlang/swift-evolution/proposals/0104-improved-integers.md

   ///     let y = Int8(exactly: 1_000)
   ///     // y == nil
   ///
-  /// - Parameter source: A floating-point value to convert to an integer. init?<T : BinaryInteger>(exactly source: T)
+  /// - Parameter source: A BinaryInteger value to convert to an integer. init?<T : BinaryInteger>(exactly source: T)

   /// A type that can represent the absolute value of any possible value of the